Summer work experience scheme

 This article will then form part of the discussion in the interview, along with questions relating to your CV, commercial awareness and your motivations for applying to us.

-The interviewers will be looking to you to summarise the main points of the article, to form an opinion on the subject matter and to have a sensible debate on the issues raised.
-They will be assessing whether you can assimilate information quickly, identify the relevant issues and articulate and defend your point of view.
-This is not designed to be a comprehension test or a test to discover your political leanings or beliefs, but you should expect to be challenged on your views and should not be afraid to defend them.
+During the article discussion, the partners will be testing whether you can assimilate information quickly, identify the relevant issues and articulate and defend your point of view.
+They will be looking to you to summarise the main points of the article, to form an opinion on the subject matter and to have a sensible debate on the issues raised.
+This is not designed to be a comprehension test or a test to discover your political leanings or beliefs.

 Watch this Article Discussion video to find out more about what this part of the interview involves and what we are looking for from candidates during the discussion.
 The video also includes a mock article discussion with Tanyah, one of our trainee solicitors, and a feedback discussion at the end, where Tanyah and the partners discuss the interview (please note that the feedback discussion is not part of an actual interview).